 - Create product listings to advertise and sell your items in the marketplace.
 Use high-quality images, targeted keywords and detailed descriptions to engage customers.

-Now, this is what Amazon handles in FBA:
+Now, this is what Amazon handles in Fulfillment by Amazon (FBA):

 - Store products in their fulfilment centers.
 Amazon will distribute the items across different warehouses to cut shipping times.

 - Process transactions for every item ordered.
 Amazon then picks, packs and ships the product.

 - Handle customer service tasks, such as providing tracking details, or requesting ratings and reviews.